camunda/camunda-docs/versioned_docs/version-8.6/self-managed/setup/deploy/amazon/amazon-eks/terraform-setup.md

 It is recommended to use this guide for building a robust and sustainable infrastructure over time.
 However, for a quicker trial or proof of concept, using the [eksctl](./eksctl.md) method may suffice.

-This guide is designed to help leverage the power of Infrastructure as Code (IaC) to streamline and reproduce a Cloud infrastructure setup.
-By walking through the essentials of setting up an Amazon EKS cluster, configuring AWS IAM permissions, and integrating a PostgreSQL database and an OpenSearch domain (as an alternative to ElasticSearch), this guide explains how to use Terraform with AWS, making it accessible even to those new to Terraform or IaC concepts.
+This guide is designed to help leverage the power of Infrastructure as Code (IaC) to streamline and reproduce a cloud infrastructure setup.
+By walking through the essentials of setting up an Amazon EKS cluster, configuring AWS IAM permissions, and integrating a PostgreSQL database and an OpenSearch domain (as an alternative to Elasticsearch), this guide explains how to use Terraform with AWS, making it accessible even to those new to Terraform or IaC concepts.
 It utilizes AWS-managed services when available, providing these as an optional convenience that you can choose to use or not.

 :::tip